libmcu/libmcu/components/logging/README.md

 * `LOGGING_MESSAGE_MAXLEN` : The default is 80 bytes
 * `LOGGING_TAGS_MAXNUM` : The default is 8
-  - The unregistered tags over `LOGGING_TAGS_MAXNUM` share the global tag
+  - The unregistered tags over `LOGGING_TAGS_MAXNUM` share the global tag information
 * `LOGGING_TAG` : The default is `__FILE__`
   - The shorter `__FILE__` the more code size preserved when you use the default
 * `get_program_counter()`